MOST PRECISE, MOST SIMPLE, BEST & SAFEST BASEBALL PITCHING-MECHANICS!

 Loading [in the engineering sense (abbreviated definition)]: Any forces ("dead load": unmoving or unvarying or "live load": moving or temporary) a structure is calculated to oppose.
 Source: Dictionary.com.

-As a descriptive term, "Scapular loading", as it is employed in reference to pitching a baseball (though the essential functioning and effect of "Scapular loading" applies to throwing of just about anything: softball, a football, a rock etc.) is something of a misnomer.
+As a descriptive term, "Scapular loading", as it is employed in reference to pitching a baseball (though the essential functioning and effect of "Scapular loading" applies to throwing of just about anything: a softball, a football, a rock etc.) is something of a misnomer.

 While it is likely that some "loading" effect is experienced by the Scapulae during the action of pitching a baseball, it is the "loading" (mostly by means of compression/contraction) of the muscles surrounding, attached to and controlling the Scapulae in which we are interested relative to so-called "Scapular loading" with regard to the production, storage and subsequent transfer of accelerating force ultimately to be applied to the surface of the baseball at the fingertips of the fingers of the pitching/throwing-hand.